 Fungus gnats are another common household pest that are more annoying than they are harmful.
 They can also signal an overwatering issue in your care routine because they lay eggs in moist soil.
 To get rid of them, make sure you are letting the top few inches of soil dry out!

-I have a post all about how to get rid of gnats in houseplants, and it also includes what causes them.
-Check that out for a detailed post on the topic.
+I have a piece all about how to get rid of gnats in houseplants, and it also includes what causes them.
+Check that out for a detailed article on the topic.